Speech Therapy for Kids: Enhancing Communication Skills

 How frequently should my child attend speech therapy sessions?

-This also depends on your child’s speech therapy needs and goals.
+The frequency of speech therapy sessions depends on your child’s speech therapy needs and goals.
 Sessions can take place daily, weekly, or a few times per week.
 Your child should attend as many scheduled sessions as possible, to ensure they stay on track to reach their goals.

 Can speech therapy be conducted online?